St John Plessington Catholic College: Patron Saint

-The house is named after St. John Plessington, one the 40th Catholic martyrs of England and Wales.
+The house is named after St. John Plessington, one the 40 Catholic martyrs of England and Wales.
 Plessington was born in 1637 in Garstang, Lancashire, and ordained a Priest in Segovia on 25 March 1662.
 A year later St. Plessington returned to England, where he ministered to recusant and covert Roman Catholics in Holywell and Cheshire.
 He was arrested during the Popish Plot scare on the charge of being a Roman Catholic priest, and then imprisoned for two months.
 He was hung, drawn and quartered on 19 July 1679.
 In celebration of their patron saint, the school holds an annual St John Plessington day on 19 July where all students and teachers take part in a various spiritual and recreational activities.

 History

 The current school site was originally St John's secondary School.
-After a merger with Rock Ferry Covent in the late 1970s it became Plessington High School and occupied two sites (the second being the former Rock Ferry Covent site in Woodland Road).
+After a merger with Rock Ferry Convent in the late 1970s it became Plessington High School and occupied two sites (the second being the former Rock Ferry Convent site in Woodland Road).
 The school was awarded 'Technology College' status in 1998.
 In 2010, the school won the prestigious TES "Secondary School of the Year" award.
 Students maliciously activating the fire alarms is common, in some cases this has happened twice in the same day.
 The school has also had multiple incidents of bullying at it not being resolved as well as racism happening in the school, this has led to the school doing showing the red card to racism and anti-bullying assemblies.